Bucknell University: Centers and institutes

-Study Away
+Study Abroad

 Almost half of all Bucknell students study abroad through a large number of exchanges with partner institutions, as well as Bucknell operated sites in Accra, Athens, Granada, London, Singapore, Sydney, and Tours.
 Bucknell also runs a semester-long program in Washington, D.C., to support students with an interest in government public service.

 Rankings

-In the 2024 edition of U.S. News & World Report, Bucknell tied for 31st in the "National Liberal Arts Colleges" category.
-The 2025 edition of Forbes rated Bucknell 85th in its list of "America's Top Colleges" and 19th among liberal arts colleges.
-The 2022 edition of the Times Higher Education U.S. College Rankings placed Bucknell 27th among U.S. liberal arts colleges.
-In 2025, Washington Monthly, which ranks colleges and universities based on perceived contribution to the public good as measured by social mobility, research, and promoting public service, ranked Bucknell 93rd among liberal arts colleges.
+In the 2027 edition of U.S. News & World Report, Bucknell ranked 29th in the "National Liberal Arts Colleges" category.
+LinkedIn’s 2025 study rated Bucknell as the #1 liberal arts school based on long-term career success.
+The 2027 edition of Forbes rated Bucknell 68th in its list of "America's Top Colleges" and 19th in its list of "Top 50 Small Colleges."
+In 2026, Washington Monthly, which ranks colleges and universities based on perceived contribution to the public good as measured by social mobility, research, and promoting public service, ranked Bucknell 564th among all colleges and universities.
 In 2024, the Payscale "College Salary Report" ranked Bucknell 40th among all colleges and universities and 10th among liberal arts colleges for salary potential.
 Bucknell is listed as one of the "Hidden Ivies" as published in 2016 by educational consultants Howard and Matthew Greene.

 Admissions

 U.S. News & World Report classifies Bucknell's selectivity as "more selective".
 For the Class of 2028 (enrolled Fall 2024), Bucknell received 11,377 applications and accepted 3,291 (28.9%), with 994 enrolling (30.2% yield rate).
 The middle 50% range of SAT scores for the enrolled freshmen was 640–740 for reading and writing, and 670–760 for math, while the ACT middle 50% composite range was 31–34.
-Beginning in 2022, Bucknell like most of its peer institutions is now test optional, meaning applicants can choose whether or not to submit SAT and ACT scores when applying.
+Beginning in 2022, Bucknell has like most of its peer institutions become test optional, meaning applicants can choose whether or not to submit SAT and ACT scores when applying.
 The average high school grade point average (GPA) for enrolled freshmen the class of 2028 was 3.62.